GoogleCloudPlatform/professional-services/tools/ml-audio-content-moderation/README.md

 Scheduler.
 If you want to test it earlier, you can navigate to Cloud Scheduler in the console and click 'Run Now'.
 This will pull from the PubSub topic to grab any job ids.
 It then calls the Speech API to see if the job is complete.
 If it is not complete, it repushes the id back to PubSub.
-If it complete, it extracts the transcript from the Speech API response.
-It then saves this transcript in GCS in the transcription files bucket.
+If it is complete, it extracts the transcript from the Speech API response.
+Finally, it then saves this transcript in GCS in the transcription files bucket.
 It also moves the audio file from the staging staging bucket to the processed audio bucket.
 If there were any errors, it moves the audio file instead to the error audio bucket.